zrmacc/RNOmni/README.md

 Indirect Inverse Normal Transformation
 --------------------------------------

 `IINT` implements a two-stage association test.
 In the first stage, the untransformed phenotype *y* is regressed on covariates *X* and population structure *S* to obtain residuals *e*.
 In the second stage, the transformed residuals INT(*e*) are regressed on genotype at each locus in *G*, again adjusting for population structure *S*.
 A *p*-value assessing the null hypothesis of no genotypic effect is estimated using a score test.
-The output is a numeric matrix, including the score statistic and *p*-value for each locus (row) in `G`.
+The output is a numeric matrix, including the score statistic and *p*-value for each locus in `G`.

 ``` r
 # Partially Indirect INT Test